Hammer the Toff: Plot

-On the train to the seaside resort of Brighthaven, Richard Rollinson (Bentley) is sharing a carriage with an attractive young lady called Susan Lancaster (Dainton).
+On the train to the seaside resort of Brighthaven, Richard Rollinson is sharing a carriage with an attractive young lady called Susan Lancaster.
 The journey is rudely interrupted when the window of the carriage is shattered by a barrage of bullets.
 Richard learns from the shaken Susan that she is on her way to join an uncle on holiday, and offers to escort her safely to her hotel.
 They learn that her uncle has disappeared, but has left Susan a package.
 Later, Rollinson happens to overhear a pair of shady characters discussing how to kidnap Susan.
 She explains that her uncle has developed a secret formula which sinister characters are keen to get their hands on, and they have been receiving threats of menace, hence the flight to Brighthaven.

 Rollinson consults his old colleague Inspector Grice of Scotland Yard, who tells him that the evidence is pointing in the direction of a particular man as being responsible for the abduction.
 Using his friends and contacts in the East End, Rollinson investigates, while Susan is being kidnapped and tied up.
 Rollinson finally succeeds in identifying the criminals and their leader "The Hammer", releasing Susan and proving that the man suspected by the police is innocent.